bhuman/VideoAnalysis/README.md

   - `-h`, `--help`: Show the help message and exit.

+### Camera Calibration

+The camera calibration runs in three steps:

+ 1. First, a background image is computed, i.e. ideally an image of an empty field.
+    Since a large part of the video is read to compute this image, it takes quite a while.
+However, this is only done once per video and the resulting image is stored in the directory `backgrounds`.
+The parameters used to compute the image can be configured in the file `config/settings.json` in the section `calibration`:

+      - `images`: The number of images to use.

+      - `step_size`: Corresponds to the number of images skipped between two that are used (plus one), i.e. with a `step_size` of 1 every image is used.

+    These two numbers are also part of the filename chosen for the background image.
+    If these parameters are changed, another background image will be calculated when the app is started the next time.

+ 2. The field lines are detected in the background image.
+For this, two colors are
+    detected: green and white.
+Green represents the area of the field.
+The idea is to only accept white pixels that are located on the field, i.e. surrounded by green pixels.
+The approach is to detect both colors using minimum and maximum values in the HSV color space and then perform a couple of morphological image processing operations to, e.g., close gaps in the detection.
+The color boundaries can be configured interactively by selecting the tabs `Green` or `White` and then the corresponding menu as well.
+In addition, `View/Background` can be activated.
+The values selected are stored in the file `config/settings.json` in the sections `green_mask` and `white_mask`.
+Please note that the range of the hue values is 0° ...
+180° in the file although the color picker uses a range of 0 ...
+255. The `green_mask` is also used to create the 3D effect when drawing to the video image.
+Most of the drawings are only drawn onto the green areas of the image.
+This creates the illusion that they are hidden behind the (non-green) objects on the field.

+ 3. The actual optimization of the intrinsic and extrinsic camera parameters is performed.
+It starts from an initial guess, which is taken from the file `config/settings.json` in the section `calibration`.
+The `initial_intrinsics` contain the initial values for the intrinsic parameters.
+All the values except for `superview` and `resolution` are adapted during the optimization.
+The `initial_extrinsics` describe the initial guess for the camera's pose.
+The translation is specified in meters.
+Usually, the first dimension points to the right, the second one away from the camera, and the third one upwards.
+The origin is at the center of the field.
+The rotations are given in degrees.
+The initial guess is rather important, because it is also used to discard outliers from the detected field lines.
+If a point on a field line is further away than `outlier_threshold` (in m), it will not be used for the calibration.
+    `iterations` defines the maximum number of iterations used during optimization.

+All three steps are only performed once.
+However, the command line parameter `--force` (or `-f`) can be used to repeat the steps 2 and 3.
+In addition, the parameter `--verbose` creates more information about the calibration process.
+On the one hand, it creates a directory in `runs/camera` containing two images.
+`before.png` contains two graphs showing the detected field line points before and after the outlier elimination.
+In particular the latter is important, because if it does not contain the whole field anymore, the initial guess of the camera parameters must be adapted. `after.png` shows the corrected field line points.
+It should look like a bird's eye view of the field, i.e. with 90° angles in all the corners.
+This graph is basically a representation of how well the calibration worked.
+On the other hand, the verbose mode prints the calibration error for each iteration (in m) to the terminal.

 ## Training the Network

 [Here](doc/TRAINING.md) is described, how to train the network from scratch.